zestsoftware/collective.sendaspdf/README.rst

 Go to the Plone control panel.
 You will find a 'Send as PDF' link that sends you to the products configuration page.

-This page proposes a few settings:
+This page proposes a few settings, among which:

 - the tool used to render the PDF files.